 floating point number.

-Now we always say the decimal number as the floating point number, but actually they are not equal.
-The decimal numbers and the integers are same group, the floating point number is not a number type but a number storing format, corresponding to fixed point number.
-You can save an integer using the floating point number format.
+We always say the decimal number as the floating-point number, but actually, they are not equal.
+The decimal numbers and the integers are the same groups, the floating-point number is not a number type but a number storing format corresponding to the fixed-point number.
+You can save an integer using the floating-point number format.

 2^16 - 2^-16 very close to